noahssjursen-code/proceduralObbyRobloxStudio/src/shared/Definitions/Spawnables/README_SPAWNABLES.md

 # Spawnable System

-A flexible, data-driven system for defining and building procedural objects in the world.
+A fully procedural, code-based system for defining and building objects in the world.

 ---

 ## **📋 Overview**

-The spawnable system supports **3 build modes**:
+The spawnable system supports **2 build modes**:

 1. **SimplePart** - Single procedural part (fast, common objects)
-2. **ModelReference** - Clone from ReplicatedStorage (pre-made assets)
+2. **CustomBuilder** - Programmatic multi-part structures (procedural complexity)

-3. **CustomBuilder** - Programmatic multi-part structures (procedural complexity)
+**Everything is code.
+No models in ReplicatedStorage.**

 ---